vdaas/vald/docs/user-guides/client-api-config.md

 ## Remove Service

-`Remove` is deleting the indexed vector from the Vald cluster.
+The `Remove` service allows the user to delete indexed vectors from the Vald cluster.
 Removing the vector requires the vector's ID and optional configuration.

 For more details, please refer to [the Remove API document](../api/remove.md).